emanuelefaja/guide2life/start/simple-not-easy.md

 Take meditation, for example.
+There are a huge amounts of benefits.
 At face value, nothing could be simpler.

 You — quite literally — have to do nothing.
 Just sit still, focus on your breath, and let your thoughts come and go without getting caught up in them.
 It sounds easy enough, right?
 But when was the last time you meditated for two hours, or even ten minutes?